KALRONG/docker-metasploit/README.md

 Important consideration:
 -----

-By default this image connect to a postres server called postgres-msf, I run a separated docker the official postgres image.
+By default this image connect to a postgres server called postgres-msf, I run a separated docker the official postgres image.

 IT WILL WORK EVEN WITHOUT THE SERVER BUT YOU WILL SEE AN ERROR TRYING TO CONNECT TO THE DB AT START.